What is an insider threat?

 Instead, if you monitor all data, see when it moves to untrusted locations, and then respond appropriately to the event’s severity and data type that someone moved, you take employee intention out of the equation.
 You won’t harass employees who might be doing their job perfectly well—just later at night because of a sick kid.
 And, just as significantly, you’re following up on a few actual risk signals instead of every anomalous behavior.

 While upper management and security teams can certainly watch out for digital and behavioral indicators, that shouldn’t be a company’s only protection method.
 Instead, they should approach their insider threat program from three perspectives: establishing normal user behavior, identifying and protecting critical assets, and mitigating risk.

 Additionally, providing continual training to employees will keep security top of mind and create a culture around security.

 You need to know what trusted activities are before you can spot risky data access movement.
 Your optimal cyber security software will have built-in features that establish and infer a baseline of trusted data access activity to use as a comparison when tracking everyday data movement.

 The activity of interest might be authentication methods, access times and VPN logs.
 Your cyber security system should alert security teams when anomalies appear so they can review and determine whether the irregularities are, in fact, potential insider threats.

-Monitor all of your data and its movement
+Gain visibility of all your data and its movement

 You may have heard of protecting your most critical assets, but it’s easier and more efficient to treat all data as essential and monitor its movement accordingly.